BTS Had an Absolute Blast at the 2019 Billboard Music Awards

 When the seven boys of BTS — the juggernaut K-pop group that has made chart history — dropped by the 2019 Billboard Music Awards, they were guaranteed to make a splash on the red carpet and on the stage for their performance of latest single “Boy With Luv” with Halsey.
 They also ended up taking home awards for Top Duo/Group and Top Social Artist, delivering a thoughtful speech from the stage.

 They clearly had fun while they were at it, too, as fans have happily documented.
-From eating popcorn to hamming it up for the cameras, RM, Suga, J-Hope, Jimin, Jung Kook and V were had a great time at the MGM Garden Arena in Las Vegas on May 1.
+From eating popcorn to hamming it up for the cameras, RM, Suga, J-Hope, Jimin, Jin, Jung Kook and V had a great time at the MGM Garden Arena in Las Vegas on May 1.

 This is not the first time BTS has popped up at the BBMAs; they made their first major U.S. awards show appearance at the same event back in 2017 and performed at it again in 2018, kicking off a spree of musical releases and U.S. exposure.
 The group, which was also part of TIME’s list of 100 Most Influential People this year, set a K-pop record when their April album Map of the Soul: Persona debuted atop the Billboard charts, earning them their third number one album in the space of a year.